camunda/camunda-docs/docs/guides/integrating-optimize.md

 A Camunda Cloud user can launch Optimize from the Cloud Console — the interface where users create clusters, and launch both Operate and Tasklist.
 Therefore, ensure you’ve [created a Camunda Cloud account](./getting-started/create-camunda-cloud-account.md) before getting started with Optimize for SaaS users.

-So long as a user chooses a version of Zeebe when creating a cluster that includes Optimize, the user can access Optimize.
+So long as a user is operating with [Camunda Cloud 1.2+](https://camunda.com/blog/2021/10/camunda-cloud-1-2-0-released/) when creating a cluster, the user can access Optimize.
 While creating a cluster, the creation modal will note if Optimize is included by each version of Zeebe that can be selected.

-[//]:# (Need to clarify above, what version(s) of Zeebe are applicable with Optimize, or is there an evergreen link we could add here?)

 Once you’ve created a cluster, take the following steps inside Cloud Console to access Optimize: